Saint Andrew's Day: Romania

-There are a few pre-Christian Romanian traditions connected to Saint Andrew's Day, some of them having their origin in the Roman celebrations of the god Saturn, most famously the Saturnalia.
+There are a few pre-Christian Romanian traditions connected to Saint Andrew's Day, with some of them having their origin in the Roman celebrations of the god Saturn, most famously the Saturnalia.

 The Dacian New Year took place from 14 November until 7 December; this was considered the interval when time began its course.
 One of the elements that came from the Roman and Thracian celebrations concerned wolves.
 During this night, wolves can eat all the animals they want.
 It is said that they can speak, too, but anyone who hears them will soon die.
 Early on Saint Andrew's Day, the mothers go into the garden and gather tree branches, especially from apple, pear, cherry trees, and rosebush branches.
 They make a bunch of branches for each family member.
 The one whose bunch blooms by New Year's Day will be lucky and healthy the following year.
 The best-known tradition connected to this night concerns matrimony and premonitory dreams.
 Single girls must put a sprig or branch of sweet basil under their pillow.
 The girl will marry soon if someone takes the plants in their dreams.
 They can also plant wheat in a dish and water it until New Year's Day.
 The nicer the wheat looks that day, the better the year to come.